Kristina01111000/WordPressTheme/README.md

 		- add img descriptions
 	- remove "Tag: " from tag page? if possible
 	- check on where polls can be put
+	 	- disable polls for users other than admins
 	- change spacing on header pages, add small tab
 	- put in first module
 	 	- 5 question quiz for it